wtulloch/Blazor.IndexedDB/README.md

 ## Change Logs

+### 2020-01-08

+* Major refactor to properly support inclusion of the Javascript file from the library as a static asset.
+Rewrote as a Razor library and consolidated the Javascript project into the main library project.
+* Now supports both client and server-side Blazor projects.

 ### 2019-12-30

 * Change when setting up primary index to use keyPath property rather than name (thanks Fabian Fleischer)